leeclemnet/leeclemnet.github.io/projects.md

 <a href="http://arrow.utias.utoronto.ca/~asa/">
 <img src="{{ site.url }}/assets/pics/asa.png" height="128pt"/>
 </a>
-The ASA is responsible for organizing athletic and social events at UTIAS.
+The ASA is responsible for representing graduate students at UTIAS and organizing athletic and social events.
 As Social Representative, I organize a variety of fun events like Trivia Night, Pancake Breakfasts, and even Room Escapes.
 </li>

 <li>